Brandon Lewis fights for educational equity because he believes that all Black boys born in Alabama deserve a high quality education.

-The year before he started kindergarten, Brandon Lewis’ mother packed up their home in Birmingham, Ala. and moved to Atlanta after a conversation with a white teacher at their local elementary school.
-The teacher had told her that she looked forward to seeing him in her classroom one day — she taught remedial math.
+The year before he started kindergarten, Brandon’s mother packed up his family’s home in Birmingham, Ala. and moved to Atlanta after a conversation with a white teacher at their local elementary school.
+The teacher had told her that she looked forward to seeing him in her classroom one day.
+She taught remedial math.

 His mother’s choice to move made all the difference in his life.
 Brandon (TFA Houston ’09) went on to attend one of the best school districts in Georgia, graduated top of his class and was the only person from his high school to attend an Ivy League university.

 “What stands out about my experience is just how rare it is.
 We’ve all seen the statistics about how black boys perform in public schools and the data is bleak.”